By Samarth Trigunayat, CNLU

 Muslim law recognizes the difference between the corpus and the usufructs of a property.
 Corpus, or Ayn, means the absolute right of ownership of the property which is heritable and is unlimited in point of time, while, usufructs, or Manafi, means the right to use and enjoy the property.
 It is limited and is not heritable.
 The gift of the corpus of a thing is called Hiba and the gift of only the usufructs of a property is called Ariya.

-Hence a critical scrutiny of concept of Gift under Muslim law, gives us the following instances regarding what can be subject matter of Hiba:
+Hence critical scrutiny of the concept of Gift under Muslim law gives us the following instances regarding what can be the subject matter of Hiba:

 - anything over which right of property may be exercised.

 - anything which may be reduced to possession.

 - anything which exists either as a specific entity or as an enforceable right.

 - anything which comes within the meaning of the word mal.In Rahim Bux vs Mohd.
 Hasen[xxvii], it was held that gift of services is not valid because it does not exist at the time of making the gift.